 Millwrights build, repair and install heavy machinery.
 Programs prepare students to work with a variety of materials, from wood to steel, and graduates have the technical knowledge necessary for work in factories and repair shops, in mines, on construction sites or as independent contractors.
 Prospective students can choose a certificate or associate's degree program, depending on future education and career goals.

 Millwright certificate and AAS programs are offered by many state and community colleges throughout the country.
 Students have a number of factors to consider when choosing a millwright program.

-Programs differ in the general education courses they offer.
-Some programs require more algebra and physics; others require more humanities courses like history, English and sociology.
+- Programs differ in that some programs require more algebra and physics; others require more humanities courses like history, English and sociology.

 Millwright Program Overviews

 Certificate in Millwright Technology

 A 1-year certificate program trains future millwrights through classroom instruction and a significant field component.
 Graduates are qualified to enter the workforce in entry-level millwright positions at factories or small machinery shops.
 Common course requirements include:

 Associate's degree programs in millwright technology combine a series of general education courses with classes specific to millwright training.
 Graduates of these 2-year programs can enter the workforce or transfer to 4-year bachelor's degree programs.
 Coursework includes:

 - Industrial rigging

 |Metropolitan Community College||2-year, Public|